Asbestos Concerns During Renovations for a Healthy School Environment

 - Asbestos is a fibrous mineral that's toxic and a known carcinogen.
 It has been widely used in construction materials, such as roofing and siding shingles, pipe and boiler insulation, and floor and ceiling tiles.
-General information about asbestos.
+Learn more about asbestos.

 - Intact, undisturbed asbestos-containing materials (ACM) generally do not pose a health risk.
 ACM are a problem when they deteriorate or are disturbed (e.g., during renovation) and asbestos fibers get in the air and are inhaled by building occupants.

 - Three specific diseases – asbestosis, lung cancer, and another cancer known as mesothelioma – have been linked to asbestos exposure.

 - Removal of ACM is not usually necessary unless the material is severely damaged or will be disturbed by a demolition or renovation project.
 EPA's asbestos program for schools (AHERA) takes an "in-place" management approach that teaches people to recognize ACM and actively manage them.

 - EPA's Asbestos in School Buildings provides basic information on asbestos and its impact on health, fact sheets and Q&As, guidance manuals and links to additional resources.

 - The Asbestos Hazard Emergency Response Act (AHERA) (15pp, 195KB) and its regulations require public school districts and nonprofit schools to: